tensorflow/sig-tfjs/tfjs-tflite-node-codelab/coral_movenet/README.md

 # TFLite Node Movenet

 This is an extension of the starter code from the [Coral Acceleration for TFLite Node][codelab] codelab that adds support for [MoveNet pose estimation](https://coral.ai/models/pose-estimation/).
 There is no step in the codelab for this code.
-Its purpose is to show a more complex model being run.
+Its purpose is to show a more complex model.

 The demo will display a warning if no Coral device is found, but it will still work using TFLite on CPU instead.